CODEiverse/Open-Source-Tools/Docs/CommandLineTools/CLBCFileSetToFiles.md

+# CLBCFileSetToFiles

+Description:
-# CLBCFileSetToFilesExtract the files (and their contents) from an Xml File Set.
+Extract the files (and their contents) from an Xml File Set.

 Executable Name: CLBCFileSetToFiles.exe.